zainnadeem/objc-BlackJack-ios-0616/README.md

      * `houseWins`, which returns a `BOOL`,
      * `incrementWinsAndLossesForHouseWins:` which takes one argument, a `BOOL` called `houseWins`, and provides no return.

-2. In `FISBlackjackGame.m`, define the methods to empty implementations, except `houseWins` which should `return NO;`.
+2. To get things compiling, add empty implementations for all the void methods in `FISBlackjackGame.m`, and have `houseWins` `return NO;` for now.

 3. In `FISBlackjackPlayer.h`, import `FISCard.h`.
 Then,
   * Create three `readonly` properties:
      * an `NSString` called `name`,
      * an `NSMutableArray` called `cardsInHand`, and
      * an `NSUInteger` called `handscore`;
-  * Create four public `BOOL` properties:
+  * Create four `BOOL` properties:
      * `aceInHand`,
      * `blackjack`,
      * `busted`, and
      * `stayed`;
-  * Create two public NSUInteger properties:
+  * Create two NSUInteger properties:
      * `wins`, and
      * `losses`; and
   * Declare the following methods: